Documentation Index

 Use the provided preformatted commands (CURL, POWERSHELL, or WGET) from the spreadsheet.
 Simply navigate to your target directory in the terminal and paste the commands.

-How can you download raw fastqs for multiple samples all at once using UNIX terminal from the download URL CSV/TSV file?
+How can you download raw fastqs for multiple samples all at once using UNIX terminal or PowerShell from the download URL CSV/TSV file?

-The bash command can be used for downloading multiple files using the download URL CSV/TSVDownlaoding WGET on MacOS
+The bash/PowerShell commands can be used for downloading multiple files using the download URL CSV/TSVDownloading WGET on MacOS

 macOS users: wget is not installed by default on macOS.
 You’ll need to install it first using Homebrew: